JiaweiZhuang/old_cloud_GC/doc/motivation.rst

 GEOS-Chem currently have 30 TB of GEOS-FP/MERRA2 meteorological input data.
 With a bandwidth of 1 MB/s, it takes two weeks to download a 1-TB subset and a year to download the full 30 TB.
-To set up a high-resolution nested simulation, one often need to spend long time getting the corresponding meteorological fields. `GCHP <http://wiki.seas.harvard.edu/geos-chem/index.php/GEOS-Chem_HP>`_ can ingest global high-resolution data and will further push the data size to increase.
+To set up a high-resolution nested simulation, one often needs to spend long time getting the corresponding meteorological fields. `GCHP <http://wiki.seas.harvard.edu/geos-chem/index.php/GEOS-Chem_HP>`_ can ingest global high-resolution data and will further push the data size to increase.

-The new paradigm to solve this big data challenge is to "move compute to data" (also see :ref:`earth-data-label`).
+The new paradigm to solve this big data challenge is to "move compute to data", i.e. perform computing directly in the cloud environment where data is already available.
+(also see :ref:`earth-data-label`).
 AWS has agreed to host all GEOS-Chem input data for free under the Public Data Set Program.
 By having all the data already available in the cloud environment,